Happy Tuesday everyone!

 Although I have not accomplished everything on this list, I have accomplished SO MUCH.
 To be able to look back and check so many things off my list at 26 years old is an enormous blessing.

-2. Going off on the first one, do not allow people to give you their opinions about which veterinary school you are applying to – the truth is that most people have NO IDEA what they are talking about.
-Tip number two is LISTEN TO YOUR GUT.
+Going off on the first tip, do not allow people to give you their opinions about which veterinary school you are applying to – the truth is that most people have NO IDEA what they are talking about.
 Haven’t listened in a while to that nagging instinct?
 Is it overshadowed by other people’s opinions and beliefs?
 I felt (and feel) the same way!
 In order for me to find that gut feeling, I have to be completely alone.
 I will meditate, journal, take long walks through the woods, go on a run, or just put my legs up the wall and think.
 I do most of this to music depending on the mood I am in.
 Sometimes it takes a few minutes, maybe a few days or even a few weeks, but eventually that gut feeling hits me and I know what I am supposed to do.
 Listening to your gut will never let you down, but listening to other’s opinions often will.